Shockwaves in black hole microstate geometries: Conserved charges of three-charge solutions with shockwaves

 \section{Conserved charges of three-charge solutions with shockwaves}

-In this appendix we compute the five-dimensional conserved ADM mass and angular momenta carried by our new three-charge microstates containing a shockwave, given in Eq.~\eqref{GLMT+sw Q1Q5}.
+In this appendix we compute the five-dimensional conserved ADM mass and angular momenta carried by our three-charge microstate solutions with shockwaves, given in Eq.~\eqref{GLMT+sw Q1Q5}.
 The asymptotic metric to leading order has sphere radius $\bar{r}=\sqrt{\xi} r$ in the presence of the shockwave.
 With this in mind, we use \cite[Eqs.~(2.17), (2.18)]{Harmark:2003dg} (see also \cite[Eqs.~(3.3),~(3.5)]{Harmark:2004ch}) to calculate the ADM mass of the solution in~\eqref{GLMT+sw Q1Q5}, where $G_6= L \:\!
 G_5$, $\,L=2 \pi R_y,\,$ and $\Omega_{3}=2 \pi^2$ is the area of the unit sphere $S^{3},\,$ and where we have used $a=\frac{\sqrt{Q_1 Q_5}}{R_y}$.

 To calculate the conserved five-dimensional ADM angular momenta, we dimensionally reduce on the $y$-circle.
 Following the discussion around \cite[Eq.~(1.58)--(1.65)]{Myers:2011yc} and again using the coordinate $\bar{r}$, we compute the angular momentum along $\psi$, finding where in the second equality we have used $a=\frac{\sqrt{Q_1 Q_5}}{R_y}$, $G_5=\frac{G_{10}}{2 \pi R_y (2 \pi)^4 V_{4}}$, $G_{10}=8 \pi^6 g_s^2 l_s^8$, $Q_1=\frac{g_s n_1 {\alpha}^{\prime 3}}{V_{4}}$ and $Q_5=g_s n_5 {\alpha}^{\prime}$.
 Similarly the angular momentum along $\phi$ is